 We want your visit here to be an enjoyable one and we hope this FAQ will answer any questions you may have.
 We are all learning together.
 Staff may give Visitors information from time to time as a gentle reminder of our guidelines.
 Thank you for your patience and cooperation as you visit your relative.

 Visiting Hours are 10:00am – 8:00pm, seven days a week.

 Who is considered a Designated Visitor

-A Designated Visitor is a person identified by the patient, resident or substitute decision-maker who can safely visit a specific patient or resident at Deer Lodge Centre (DLC).
+A Designated Visitor is a person identified by the patient, resident or substitute decision-maker who may safely visit a specific patient or resident at Deer Lodge Centre (DLC).
 Each unit has a list of Designated Visitors for each patient / resident.
 The number of Designated Visitors allowed on the list for each patient / resident is ONE.
 Exceptions may be made for compassionate reasons / end of life care.

 How many Designated Visitors can visit at one time?